German Right-Wing Party Takes Historic Win in Eastern State

 0:00

-Germany’s Alternative fur Deutschland (AfD), a right wing party, secured a historic win in a state election—its first in 60 years—and is within striking distance of another victory in a neighboring state.
+Germany’s Alternative fur Deutschland (AfD), a right-wing party, secured a historic win in a state election and is within striking distance of another victory in a neighboring state.

 The Sept.
-1 state-level elections in Germany’s two eastern states were to elect new state Legislatures, the Landtage, which handle local matters—similar to the role of U.S. state Legislatures.
+1 state-level elections in Germany’s two eastern states were to elect new state legislatures.

-Projections place the AfD in the lead in the east German state of Thuringia with around 33 percent of the vote, while a newly-formed leftist party also gained substantial support.
-Parties representing Chancellor Olaf Scholz’s centrist coalition fell behind both those factions in the state.
+Projections place the AfD in the lead in the east German state of Thuringia with about 33 percent of the vote, while a newly formed leftist party also gained substantial support.
+Parties representing Chancellor Olaf Scholz’s centrist coalition fell behind both of those factions in the state.

-The Christian Democratic Union, a center-right national opposition party, also fell well behind, winning around 24 percent of the vote.
+The Christian Democratic Union, a center-right national opposition party, also fell well behind, winning about 24 percent of the vote.

-Meanwhile, the newly-formed Sahra Wagenknecht Alliance (BSW), a populist-leaning leftist party, is projected to take around 16 percent of the vote in Thuringia.
+Meanwhile, the newly formed Sahra Wagenknecht Alliance, a populist-leaning leftist party, is projected to take about 16 percent of the vote in Thuringia.

 The biggest defeat in the elections seems to be related to Scholz, who has faced low approval ratings and widespread dissatisfaction with his government—particularly in Germany’s east.

-According to projections, his party, the Social Democratic Party, will retain seats but barely; his centrist coalition is expected to win around 8 percent of the vote.
+According to projections, his party, the Social Democratic Party, will retain seats but barely; his centrist coalition is expected to win about 8 percent of the vote.

 Other States